 - Send it in and wait a couple of months to hear back.

-I've heard stories that some loan servicers will tell borrowers to leave their loans with them for the full 10 years, then apply for PSLF (which transfers your loans).
-That's terrible advice and constitutes a clear conflict of interest.
+I've heard stories that some loan servicers will tell borrowers to leave their loans with them for the full 10 years and then apply for PSLF.
+That's terrible advice because you'd want to catch any issues in your PSLF payment count sooner rather than later.

-Why you need to move to MOHELA ASAP
+Why you need to submit your PSLF forms ASAP

 To give the servicers the benefit of the doubt, I don't think this is some grand profit-hungry strategy.
 I just think that most phone reps give bad advice in general.
-Move your loans over to MOHELA ASAP if you plan to get PSLF, since they're the only servicer set up to track PSLF program credits.
+Submit a PSLF form ASAP to track your PSLF program credits.

 Should you just give up on Public Service Loan Forgiveness because it's hard to get?
 Only if your hourly wage is above $1,000.
-In that case, it might be irrational to spend your time dealing with MOHELA.
+In that case, it might be irrational to spend your time dealing with the Dept of Ed.

 However, if you owe over $50,000 and plan to work in a qualifying job anyway, it'd be a poor decision to let bureaucratic incompetence get you down — especially when folks like us are here to help answer your questions.